-Mr. Gravelle returned to the Bank at the time of his appointment following a secondment to the Department of Finance where he was General Director, Financial Sector Policy Branch.
+Prior to his appointment, Mr. Gravelle served as Managing Director of FMD.
 He first joined the Bank in 1996 as an analyst and went on to hold various positions within FMD, including Assistant Director.
-In 2008, he was appointed Deputy Managing Director of the Financial Stability Department, a position he held until he was seconded to Finance in 2013.
+In 2008, he was appointed Deputy Managing Director of the Financial Stability Department, a position he held until 2013 when he was seconded to the Department of Finance to serve as General Director, Financial Sector Policy Branch.
+He returned to the Bank in 2015 upon his appointment as Managing Director of FMD.

-Mr. Gravelle brings to his current role deep expertise in financial stability and markets, as well as a record of contributions to international financial reform.
-In addition to his extensive experience in financial sector policy and research at the Bank, he was an economist at the International Monetary Fund (IMF) from 2002 to 2005, participating in the financial system stability assessments of France and Senegal and contributing to the IMF’s semi-annual Global Financial Stability Report.
+In addition to his extensive experience with Canada’s financial sector and research at the Bank, Mr. Gravelle was an economist at the International Monetary Fund (IMF) from 2002 to 2005, participating in the financial system stability assessments of France and Senegal and contributing to the IMF’s semi-annual Global Financial Stability Report.

-Mr. Gravelle was born in North Bay, Ontario, and holds a Ph.D. in Economics from Western University.
+Mr. Gravelle is a native of Corbeil, Ontario, and holds a Ph.D. in Economics from Western University.

 In this paper, we define a financial institution’s contribution to financial systemic risk as the increase in financial systemic risk conditional on the crash of the financial institution.
 The higher the contribution is, the more systemically important is the institution for the system.